-When you engage Oberheiden, P.C.’s federal healthcare fraud defense lawyers to represent you, our attorneys will work quickly to identify the specific form (or forms) of “healthcare fraud” that are under investigation.
-To do so, we will promptly intervene in the investigation and make contact with the federal agents and prosecutors handling the investigation to glean information such as:
+When you hire Oberheiden, P.C. to represent you, we work quickly to identify the specific types of “healthcare fraud” under investigation.
+We intervene in the investigation to make contact with federal agents and prosecutors handling the matter to gain information such as:

 - What triggered the investigation?

 - Which agencies and task forces are involved?

 - Is anyone else under investigation?

 - Is the investigation currently civil or criminal in nature?

 - What evidence has the government collected to date?

 When our Riverside healthcare fraud defense attorneys know what you are up against, we shift our focus to developing a strategy to resolve the situation before charges are filed.